mggardne/MRI_Muscle_Cross-Sectional_Area_PTOA/README.md

 See comments in musc_thresh_ptoa.m for more information.

-Notes on the use of the program:
+Notes on the use of the program.

     This program is for the PTOA study.
 The directory structure must include subdirectories for each visit (PTOA * MRI Files, where * is the visit name [Baseline, Y1, or Y2]).
 The directory structure is used to identify the visit of the MRI images.